espressif/esp-idf/docs/en/api-guides/linker-script-generation.rst

         key_2:
             value_b

 **Comments**

 Comment in linker fragment files begin with ``#``.
 Like in other languages, comment are used to provide helpful descriptions and documentation and are ignored during processing.

-Compatibility with ESP-IDF v3.x Linker Script Fragment Files
-""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-ESP-IDF v4.0 brings some changes to the linker script fragment file grammar:

-- indentation is enforced and improperly indented fragment files generate a parse exception; this was not enforced in the old version but previous documentation and examples demonstrates properly indented grammar
-- move to ``if...elif...else`` structure for conditionals, with the ability to nest checks and place entire fragments themselves inside conditionals
-- mapping fragments now requires a name like other fragment types

-Linker script generator should be able to parse ESP-IDF v3.x linker fragment files that are indented properly (as demonstrated by the ESP-IDF v3.x version of this document).
-Backward compatibility with the previous mapping fragment grammar (optional name and the old grammar for conditionals) has also been retained but with a deprecation warning.
-Users should switch to the newer grammar discussed in this document as support for the old grammar is planned to be removed in the future.

-Note that linker fragment files using the new ESP-IDF v4.0 grammar is not supported on ESP-IDF v3.x, however.

 Types
 """""